Gone Fishin' (Flipper album): Critical reception

 Trouser Press wrote that "if you want to understand [Flipper's] creative mind, Gone Fishin’ is the ideal synthesis of sickness and health."
 The Rough Guide to Rock opined that "only The Stooges' Funhouse comes close to the demented wonder of this record."
+Spin wrote, "Crawling guitar drones and tuneless, barely tonal ramblings.
+A semi-anaesthetized tortoise could play faster than these four San Francisco snivellers, who tackle boredom and the meaning of life."